jhucsf/spring2020/assign/assign02.md

 ---
 layout: default
-title: "Lab 2: Postfix calculator"
+title: "Assignment 2: Postfix calculator"
 ---

 Due: *TBD*

 # Overview

-In this lab, you will implement a postfix calculator program in x86-64 assembly language.
+In this assignment, you will implement a postfix calculator program in x86-64 assembly language.

 The grading breakdown is: